Pennsylvania Association of Conservation Districts

 Continue Reading

-Juniata County Conservation District Holds Field Day
+Snyder County Conservation District Holds Manure Management Workshop

 Financial and other support for this project is provided by the Pennsylvania Association of Conservation Districts, Inc. through a grant from the Pennsylvania Department of Environmental Protection under Section 319 of the Clean Water Act, administered by the U.S. Environmental Protection Agency.